bergwald/bergwald.github.io/_posts/2022-06-05-neural-networks.md

 y_test = onehot(y_test)
 ```

-Our neural network consists of single hidden layer with 600 units and ReLU activations followed by an output layer with 10 units and softmax activation.
+Our neural network consists of single hidden layer with 600 units and ReLU activations followed by an output layer with 10 units and softmax activations.
 The loss is given by the cross-entropy loss function.
 We also apply weight decay (L2 normalization) to the weights of the hidden and output layer.

 For the backward pass, we backpropagate the loss through the loss function and output layer by taking the partial derivative of the cross-entropy function with respect to the weighted sum \\(z\\) of the output layer.
 Since the output of the network \\(\hat{y}\\) is given by \\(softmax(z)\\) and the loss \\(L\\) by \\(CE(y, \hat{y})\\):